Italian Cubans

-Italian Cubans (italo-cubani; ítalo-cubanos) are citizens of Cuba who are of Italian ancestry.
-Italian emigration into Cuba was minor (a few thousand emigrates) in comparison with other waves of Italian emigration to the Americas (millions went to Argentina, Venezuela, Brazil and the United States).
+Italian Cubans (italo-cubani; ítalo-cubanos) are Cuban-born citizens who are fully or partially of Italian descent, whose ancestors were Italians who immigrated to Cuba during the Italian diaspora, or Italian-born people in Cuba.
+Italian migration to Cuba began with the conquest of the island, was minor in comparison with other waves of Italian immigration to the Americas (millions went to Argentina, Venezuela, Brazil and the United States).

 History

 After Christopher Columbus (Italian from Genoa), accidentally found Cuba in 1492, the first Italians arrived with the Spanish conquistadores.
 Some were sailors and soldiers of fortune but most were missionaries.
 In 1605 shipwrecked Italian sailors founded the city of Mantua, Cuba in the far west of the island.
 These sailors came from the Genoa and Venice areas.

 The Royal Decree of Graces (Real Cédula de Gracias) which was originated 10 August 1815 by the Spanish Crown, was issued with the intention of attracting European settlers who were not of Spanish origin to populate what would be the two remaining colonies of the Spanish Empire: Puerto Rico and Cuba.